How to Partially Encrypt (Mask) Data While Preserving Format

 1. Separate the string into the part you want to protect (replace with “x”s) and the part you don’t

-1. Separate the string into the part you want to protect and the part you don’t
+1. Separate the string into the part you want to protect the part you don’t

 2. Run encryption on the part you want to protect (that’s it!)